KDE/digikam-doc/post_processing/send_images.rst

 .. contents::

-This too can be used to send images directly by e-mail.
+This tool can be used to send images directly by e-mail.

 With this tool you can e-mail the selected images with your favorite e-mail agent.
 Resizing images is possible.
 You can use drag and drop to add more images to the list of images to send.